 The NHS provides free flu vaccinations to all patients aged 65 or over, and to all patients under 65 who are considered ‘at risk’.
 These are patients who are known to have one or more of a number of other diseases such as asthma or diabetes, for example, for whom flu is considered more serious if these patients contracted it.
 Other groups, such as pregnant women and carers, also qualify for the free vaccination.
 If you are unsure if you qualify please do ask.

-This year has proved slightly different, as there are different vaccines recommended for different age groups.
-The recommended vaccine for older patients (categorised by the NHS as age 65 and over) is called adjuvanated trivalent; the ‘adjuvanated’ description just means that there is an added ingredient, a substance that occurs naturally in the human body, which helps the immune system react properly to the vaccine.
+As was the case last year, there are different vaccines recommended for different age groups.
+The recommended vaccine for older patients (categorised by the NHS as age 65 and over) is called adjuvanated trivalent; the ‘adjuvanated’ description just means that there is an added ingredient, a substance that occurs naturally in the human body, which helps the immune system react better to the vaccine.
 If you would like more information on this new vaccine you can download the NHS booklet here.

 For further advice on what to do to protect yourself against this nasty illness please see the following BBC article.

-If you are a parent or guardian of a child aged two or three years old, we have sufficient stocks of the Fluenz nasal spray that is the recommended protection for infants of that age.
+If you are a parent or guardian of a child aged two or three years old, we are still waiting for our stocks of the Fluenz nasal spray that is the recommended protection for infants of that age.